-If your family is hiring a pet sitter, encourage them to interview them and check their references.
+If your family is hiring a pet sitter, encourage them to interview the pet sitter and check their references.

 Be sure your animal is microchipped before you leave him or her anywhere unfamiliar to them.

-If your family arranges for someone to care for your pet while you're away, give the pet sitter:
+If your family arranges for someone to care for your animal(s) while you're away, give the pet sitter:

-You should also make sure that your animals comfortable with the person you've chosen by having him or her come to your home to visit before you leave.
+You should also make sure that your animal is comfortable with the person you've chosen by having him or her come to your home to visit before you leave.